As a parent, what is my role, and what can I do to best support my child’s education?

 Make sure what you expect is reasonable.
 Keep in mind your child’s age and what is realistic when you set expectations.
 Older kids may be able to work independently for longer amounts of time.
 Younger kids might need more breaks.

 Include parent-child time in your schedule.
-When children know there is a time they can be with you, they are less likely to interrupt you.
+When children know there is a set time they can be with you later, they are less likely to interrupt you.

 Teach your child how to ask for help.
 For example, “Knock on the door when Mommy or Daddy are in work meetings.”